 — Jerry Lawler, Monday Night Raw

-- Always Sunny In Philadelphia: Deandra doesn't really have close friends, only Athena who she hangs around with to make herself look prettier when trolling bars, and "the Waitress" who she only uses in her cruel manipulations.
+- It's Always Sunny in Philadelphia: Deandra doesn't really have close friends, only Artemis whom she hangs around with to make herself look prettier when trolling bars, and "the Waitress" who she only uses in her cruel manipulations.
 Meanwhile, Charlie, Mac, and Dennis are often locked in battles and rivalries to prove who is a better friend to whom.

 - Elaine Benes from Seinfeld.
 She is hardly ever seen interacting with other women rather than Jerry, George, and Kramer, and when she is it is often not in a positive way.
-If I remember correctly she even mentions that she has a hard time making friends with women, because they tend not to like her.
+She even mentions that she has a hard time making friends with women, because they tend not to like her.

 - On Friends, Ross drunkenly lets slip that his girlfriend Charlie didn't like Rachel when they first met.
 Charlie tries to apologise and Rachel says it's okay, girls usually don't like her.

 - Played with in an episode of How I Met Your Mother.
 Lily thinks she's going to be leaving the country for a year, and worries for Robin, as Lily is Robin's only female friend.
 Robin says she doesn't get along with other women.
 At Lily's insistence, Robin talks to a woman crying at the bar.
 It turns out the two of them have a lot in common, and she could supplant Lily as Robin's best female friend.
 Lily then gets jealous and sabotages the budding friendship.

 - When Raj's sister Priya dates Leonard, she and Penny have an icy relationship.
 Penny still secretly harbors feelings for Leonard, and Priya acts condescendingly toward's her and even tries to get Leonard to stop seeing her.